system76/tech-docs/src/models/lemp10/repairs.md

 ### Steps to replace the RAM:

 1. Follow the steps above to [remove the bottom cover](#removing-the-bottom-cover).
-2. Press the small tabs on both sides of the RAM simultaneously.
+2. Press the small tabs on both sides of the RAM apart from each other simultaneously.
 The RAM should spring up to an angle.

 ![RAM tabs](./img/ram-tabs.jpg)